Top surgery for transgender men and nonbinary people

 Top surgery involves more than a mastectomy for the treatment of breast cancer.
 Special techniques are used to contour and reduce the chest wall, position the nipples and areola, and minimize scarring.

-If your breast size is small, you might be able to have surgery that spares your skin, nipple and areola (subcutaneous nipple-sparing mastectomy).
+If your chest size is small, you might be able to have surgery that spares your skin, nipple and areola (subcutaneous nipple-sparing mastectomy).
 This procedure minimizes scarring, has a faster healing time and usually preserves sensation in the nipples.
 During this surgery, incisions are made around the borders of the areolae and the surrounding skin.
-Breast tissue is removed through the incisions and some skin also might be removed.
+Chest tissue is removed through the incisions and some skin also might be removed.
 Remaining skin is reattached at the border of the areola.

 If you are a carrier of genetic mutations that increase your risk of breast cancer, you might also choose to have your nipples and areolas completely removed and subsequent surgery or tattooing to recreate their appearance.